-Term Definition · · Own fully or partly.
+Have an ownership interest in a resource Own fully or partly.
 Is listed on the title of real or personal property.
-Has possession of or the legal right to use the resource.
+Has possession of or the legal right to use the resource. -- ---

 A customer who states that a resource is not available for his or her needs must provide proof to support the statement.
 Proof includes, but is not limited to: